 5. It gives them peace of mind

 No one wants to waste their time.
 Nor do they want to get taken advantage of.
 Seeing the certificate is something the client or employer can actually verify.

 This is where having a website or an online portfolio is beneficial.
-You do have a website, don’t you?
-IF desiring to break in to working for pay in the field of photography, having a website to direct people to is every bit as important as verifiable education and work experience.
+If desiring to break into working for pay in the field of photography, having a website to direct people to is every bit as important as verifiable education and work experience.